artela-network/artela-docs/docs/develop/writing-aspect/index.md

 # Writing Aspect

-Welcome to the Aspect Tool Guide.
+Welcome to the Writing Aspect Guide.
 This guide will walk you through all functionalities of `aspect-tool` with an example.
 This example including the process of how to use `aspect-tool` to install, initialize, and generate code for your projects.

 ## Installation